munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code function-type

 It seems kind of dumb now, but we'll add a couple more cases to it later and then it will make more sense.
-When we resolve a function declaration, we set that field before resolving the body.
+When we resolve a function declaration, we pass that in:

+^code pass-function-type (2 before, 1 after)

+Over in `resolveFunction()`, we take that parameter and store it in the field before resolving the body:

-^code set-current-function (1 before, 1 after)
+^code set-current-function (1 after)

 We stash the previous value of the field in a local variable first.
 Remember, Lox has local functions, so you can nest function declarations arbitrarily